Prayer beads: Christianity

 In Oriental Orthodox Christianity, especially among Ethiopian Christians and Coptic Christians, prayer beads known as the mequetaria/mequteria employ numbers such as 41, 64, and 100 as their length; the mequetaria is chiefly used for reciting the Kyrie Eleison (Lord have mercy) during the seven fixed prayer times of Christianity.
 In regards to the first two numbers, the former represent the number of wounds inflicted on Jesus from lashing, the nails, and the lance while the latter represents Mary's age upon her Assumption.

 The Eastern Orthodox Church uses prayer ropes that usually come with 33, 50 or 100 knots.
-The loops of knotted wool (or occasionally of beads), called chotki or komboskini to pray the Jesus Prayer.
+The loops of knotted wool (or occasionally of beads), called brojanica (Serbian, Macedonian), chotki (Russian) or komboskini (Greek) to pray the Jesus Prayer.
 Among Russian Old Believers, a prayer rope made of leather, called 'lestovka', is more common, although this type is no longer commonly used now by the Russian Orthodox Church.
 According to the Catholic Encyclopedia, "The rosary is conferred upon the Greek Orthodox monk as a part of his investiture with the mandyas or full monastic habit, as the second step in monastic life, and is called his 'spiritual sword'."

 The Lutheran Wreath of Christ, invented by Martin Lönnebo, Bishop Emeritus of the Diocese of Linköping of the Swedish Lutheran Church, is a set of 18 beads, some round and some elongated, arranged in an irregular pattern.
 Each one has its own significance as a stimulus and reminder for meditation, although they can also be used for repetitive prayer.

 In the mid-1980s, Anglican prayer beads were developed in the Protestant Episcopal Church in the United States, originating in the Diocese of Texas.
 The set consists of 33 beads (representing the 33 years of the life of Christ) arranged in four groupings of symbolic significance.

 While there are liturgical churches using prayer beads in prayer, non-liturgical Christian churches do not use them.